-Identifying values
+Identifying values to live by

 The qualities that we value a lot become the Values we live by.
 Values help us determine our goals and how we want to achieve them.
-Values guide how we speak, how we behave with people, what we perceive as unjust, and what makes us feel angry.

-We also create what we value in our interactions.
+Values guide how we speak, how we behave with people, what we perceive as unjust and what makes us feel angry.
+We create what we value in our interactions.
 For instance, if I value freedom and independence, I will ensure that not only I, but those who interact with me also experience freedom.
 I will respect their right to think and act independently.

-Adolescents observe and think about what's in the news, events in their neighbourhood, what's happening on social media, etc. They look at the values that people around them live by, the values that society seems to be propagating - all this helps them identify the values that are more important to them.
+Adolescents contemplate on the state of the world.
+They think about what's in the news, events in their neighbourhood, what's happening on social media, etc. They think about the systems, laws and policies in place in their society and the values these systems seem to be propagating.
+They look at the values that people around them live by - all this helps them identify the values that are more important to them.